phajy/AdventOfCode23/README.md

 - 20:
 - 21: I wonder what part B will bring.
 Ug - this one is tricky!
 Haven't done part B yet.
 - 22: Intersections.
 - 23: Part A took longer than expected given that code was recycled.
+Part B - need to eliminate sub-tours.
+- 24: Overkill for part A but thought I'd investigate how to solve a set of linear equations in Julia.
+[SciML/LinearSolve.jl](https://docs.sciml.ai/LinearSolve/stable/).